jsonx-org/java/jsonx-maven-plugin/README.md

 ## Abstract

-This document specifies the <ins>JSONx Maven Plugin</ins>, which offers facilities for for generating JSONx and JSD bindings with the [JSONx Binding API][binding].
+This document specifies the <ins>JSONx Maven Plugin</ins>, which offers facilities for for generating JSONx and JSD bindings with the [JSONx Runtime API][runtime].

 ## Table of Contents